 Vice Chancellor, Strategic Initiatives, Workforce Development, Community Relations and Diversity

-Dr. Allatia Harris was named Vice Chancellor of Strategic Initiatives – Workforce, Community and Diversity in March 2013, after serving successfully for five years at the president of the North Campus of San Jacinto College.
+Dr. Allatia Harris was named Vice Chancellor of Strategic Initiatives – Workforce, Community and Diversity in March 2013, after serving successfully for five years as the president of the North Campus of San Jacinto College.
 In her current role as Vice Chancellor of Strategic Initiatives, she works with business and industry leaders to insure that San Jacinto College workforce programs are aligned with the varied industry needs of the greater Houston region.
-She chairs the Workforce and Education committee of the Economic Alliance – Greater Port Region, and she works with an array of community organizations to increase access and opportunity for San Jacinto College’s diverse student body.
+She chairs the Workforce and Education committee of the Economic Alliance – Houston Port Region and serves on the Workforce Development Committee of the East Harris County Manufacturers Association.
+She also works with an array of community organizations to increase access and opportunity for San Jacinto College’s diverse student body.
 She serves as a board member of the North Channel Area Chamber of Commerce and the Greens Bayou Corridor Coalition.
-She is the President Elect of the North Shore Rotary Club and a Paul Harris Fellow.
+She is President of the North Shore Rotary Club and a Paul Harris Fellow.

 Dr. Harris holds a doctorate in educational administration with a specialization in community college leadership from the University of Texas where she has been recognized as a Distinguished Graduate.
 She has pursued doctoral studies at the University of Southern California in communication, and earned master’s and bachelor’s degrees in speech communication, both from the University of North Texas.
 Dr. Harris came to San Jacinto College from the Dallas County Community College District (DCCCD), where she began her career as a faculty member and later served in a variety of roles at several colleges and in the system office.

 Dr. Brenda Jones is an experienced educational leader having served community colleges for more than 12 years.